 Later, Seth told Lindsay that he offered to help a celebrity friend film a food-focused video at Pier A in New York.
 “I immediately said I wanted to go also!”
 Lindsay exclaims.
 “I got my hair and nails done the day of, wanting to look my best for the ‘shoot,’ and suspected absolutely nothing.”
 Seth told her to meet him at a restaurant, which happened to be the place where she first realized she loved him.
 The hostess brought her upstairs and told her to “follow the roses,” which led out to a balcony where her beloved was waiting.
 “I was in such shock and so overwhelmingly thrilled that I barely remember what he said.
 I just remember lots of tears, hugging and kissing, and Seth getting down on one knee,” she reflects.

-The couple knew they wanted a short engagement and were elated that they were able to book a date at a famed venue, The Plaza Hotel, in only six months.
+The couple knew they wanted a short engagement and were elated that they were able to book a date at a famed wedding venue, The Plaza Hotel, in only six months.
 Because the groom is an executive chef at a hotel in Long Island City, he was very familiar with wedding planning.
 “I loved every minute of our process and was involved with everything – except her dress of course,” he shares.
 Together, as a team, they were able to create their perfect day.
 “We were very lucky that we had a clear vision of what we wanted our wedding to be, and that our families shared that vision and helped make it a reality,” Lindsay confirms.

 A classic color scheme of ivory and gold was befitting of the iconic venue.
 A golden mirrored aisle led the way under several lush arches full of creamy blossoms until it reached the matching chuppah.
-During the Jewish service, the rabbi spoke of the idea of two halves of a soul born at different times coming together in marriage.
+During the Jewish wedding ceremony, the rabbi spoke of the idea of two halves of a soul born at different times coming together in marriage.
 “It was a very poignant, special moment,” affirms the bride.

 Once at their reception tables, Lindsay wanted to make sure that guests would be able to easily interact with one another, so the oversized, overflowing floral arrangements were displayed via long, thin bases that did not obstruct anyone’s views.
 The centerpieces were formed with phalaenopsis orchids, peonies, calla lilies, roses, hydrangeas, sweet peas, garden roses, and snapdragons, all in elegant shades of white.
 The long tables featured short arrangements of the same blooms, meant to blend together almost like a floral runner.